DubMan21/superset-on-aws/README.md

 ![Connection instructions](https://github.com/DubMan21/superset-on-aws/blob/master/img/connexion.png "Connection instructions")

-After that, you will be connected to your EC2 as ubuntu user.
+> After that, you will be connected to your EC2 as ubuntu user.

 ![SSH connection](https://github.com/DubMan21/superset-on-aws/blob/master/img/terminal.png "SSH connection")

+### 3.Deploy superset on the server

+> We need to be root to execute superset on the HTTP port (80) of our server, so we will have to install it as root.

++ '''bash
+$ sudo su
+'''